mgamota2/FMCW_mmWave/README.md

 ## Real Time Visualization GUI

 There is a GUI to help you run the whole radar system and generate real time visualizations from a GUI.
-Just navigate to the scripts folder and run `python3 ./start_page.py` and select your desired configuration, create your own using the link to the web tool, and select your visualzation type.
+Just navigate to the cpp_mmwavec/src folder and run `python3 .scripts/start_page.py` and select your desired configuration, create your own using the link to the web tool, and select your visualzation type.
 Then click "Go".

 ![Visualization GUI](./media/gui.png)